zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

 ## Deploy a generative AI model

-Now you're ready to deploy a generative AI language model to support your agent.
+Now you're ready to deploy a generative AI language model to support your agents.

 1. In the pane on the left for your project, in the **My assets** section, select the **Models + endpoints** page.
 1. In the **Models + endpoints** page, in the **Model deployments** tab, in the **+ Deploy model** menu, select **Deploy base model**.
 1. Search for the **gpt-4o** model in the list, and then select and confirm it.
 1. Deploy the model with the following settings by selecting **Customize** in the deployment details:
-    - **Deployment name**: *A unique name for your model deployment - for example `gpt-4o`*
+    - **Deployment name**: *A valid name for your model deployment*
     - **Deployment type**: Global Standard
     - **Automatic version update**: Enabled
     - **Model version**: *Select the most recent available version*